-The LASIK procedure: A complete guide
+LASIK procedure: A guide for what to expect

 Like other types of laser refractive surgery, the LASIK procedure reshapes the front surface (cornea) of the eye to enable light entering the eye to focus on the retina without glasses or contact lenses.